PBF Energy Inc. (PBF) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is Blackrock Inc. with over 16.95 million shares valued at $120.33 million.
 The investor’s holdings represent 14.11% of the PBF Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 10.44 million shares valued at $74.11 million to account for 8.69% of the shares outstanding.
 The other top investors are State Street Corporation which holds 8.24 million shares representing 6.86% and valued at over $58.52 million, while Dimensional Fund Advisors LP holds 3.75% of the shares totaling 4.5 million with a market value of $31.96 million.

-The stock witnessed a -1.34% loss in the last 1 month and extending the period to 3 months gives it a 103.63%, and is -2.37% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.76% over the week and 8.28% over the month.
+The stock witnessed a -7.60% loss in the last 1 month and extending the period to 3 months gives it a 112.25%, and is 5.09% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.23% over the week and 8.08% over the month.

 PBF Energy Inc. (PBF) Analyst Forecasts